albar965/littlenavmap-manual/src/en/LOGBOOK.rst

 ident, destination airport ident and great circle distance.
 A tooltip is shown if hovering the mouse over the blue direct connection or flight plan preview lines.

+Note that only the first 20 selected logbook entries will be shown will all details like trail and route due to performance reasons.
+The remaining entries are shown only with the direct connection line.

 .. figure:: ../images/logbook.jpg

        Map showing several logbook entries selected and